MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # Overview of licensing

 AI Builder is licensed on a monthly capacity basis.
 The capacity is measured in terms of *service credits* or *AI Builder credits*.
-Qualifying prerequisites include having Power Apps, Power Automate, or Dynamics 365 license that allows you to create the Microsoft Power Platform environment.
+Qualifying prerequisites include having a Power Apps, Power Automate, or Dynamics 365 license that allows you to create the Microsoft Power Platform environment.

 Access to AI Builder features within an environment requires AI Builder credits.